UPDATE 2-Noble shares jump after Abu Dhabi fund discloses 5 pct stake

 By Aradhana Aravindan

-SINGAPORE, June 23 Shares in embattled commodity trader Noble Group surged on Friday after an Abu Dhabi Financial Group equity fund disclosed that it had purchased a 5 percent stake.
+SINGAPORE, June 23 (Reuters) - Shares in embattled commodity trader Noble Group surged on Friday after an Abu Dhabi Financial Group equity fund disclosed that it had purchased a 5 percent stake.

 The investment follows news this week that Noble had gained an extension on a key debt deadline and was in "constructive" talks with potential investors, although it also pushed back payment of a coupon on a closely watched bond.